Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/zero_center.md

 column, subtracting $2/3$ from the second column, and adding $1$ to the last column - ensures that all columns sum to zero.</p>

-<p>We create a function to build the centering matrix according to $C = I -
+<p>We create a function to build the centering matrix according to: $C = I -
 \frac{1}{N}$:</p>

 {% highlight python %}